-- Chop your walnuts and add them to the batter.Avoid over-mixing it.
+- Chop your walnuts and chocolate, and add them to the batter.Avoid over-mixing it.

-- Pour the batter into a loaf pan (I use a paper pan).
+- Pour the batter into a loaf pan (I use a paper loaf pan).

-- Garnish with slices of almonds and bake for about 35/40 minutes or until golden brown.Remember to test with a toothpick: pierce the loaf on the left, center and right side to make sure it’s evenly cooked.
+- Garnish with more chocolate chips and bake for about 35/40 minutes or until golden brown.Remember to test with a toothpick: pierce the loaf on the left, center and right side to make sure it's evenly cooked.

-- Let it cool down and garnish with almond butter.
+- Let it cool down and - optional - garnish with almond butter.

 If you loved this healthy recipe, you'll absolutely ADORE these banana bread cookies!
 SO easy and healthy!